statamic/docs/content/collections/fieldtypes/code.md

     type: string
     description: |
       Pick your preferred set of keyboard shortcuts.
 Choose between `default`, `sublime`, and `vim`.
 We'll let you guess which one is default.
+  -
+    name: rulers
+    type: array
+    description: |
+      You can set the columns and the line style (choose between `dashed` or `solid`) of any rulers you wish to use.
 stage: 4
 id: 3ca28569-5b86-49a1-b620-ea3364561cde
 ---